QuietKerb/Kerbs-Battleground-Earplugs/README.md

   - You will need autohotkey installed to run/compile the script:
     - [ahk-install.exe](https://www.autohotkey.com/download/ahk-install.exe)

-  - Copy the script from the source folder or clone/download the repo, instructions are in the script.
+  - Copy the script from the src directory or clone/download the repo, instructions are in the script.